Trade directory · Tulsa metro · Oklahoma

 3

-Obtain minimum $300,000 general liability insurance and workers compensation if hiring employees.
-Get additional coverage for lead work and commercial projects.
+Obtain general liability insurance and workers compensation if hiring employees.
+Get certificates of insurance for commercial work.

 4